 Thailand is certainly no exception.
 The fascinating country is full of cultural riches and topographic spectacles that have resulted in a unique design identity and structural inventiveness.

 Thai architecture is identifiable by certain features that can be seen in buildings both modern and old.
 Before these forms were etched into the heart of the country’s dwelling design and construction, they were mostly simple solutions to the daily obstacles of the people.
 Passed on through generations of artistic craftsmanship, they evolved into the iconic forms that we now know today.

 Interestingly, a significant factor in the evolution of Thailand’s architecture is one humble crop: rice.

-Thai people, like many Southeast Asian countries, largely depend on this hardy plant which easily grows as long as there is plenty of fresh water.
-Because of this, farmlands were close to rivers where flooding is an inevitable occasion, especially for a region that experiences 5 months of frequent raining each year.
+Thai people, like many Southeast Asian countries, largely depend on this hardy plant which easily grows as long as there are plenty of freshwaters.
+Because of this, farmlands were close to rivers where flooding is an inevitable occasion, especially for a region that experiences 5 months of frequent rain each year.

 Since their lives pretty much circulated around the rice they cultivated, they had to deal with the floods and so they had to adapt.
 The answer came in the form of stilts.